marcosrequenagut/madrid_rental_prediction_ml/README.md

 ```

 After running this command, you will be able to access three different interfaces:
-- **MLFlow UI** en http://localhost:5000.
+- **MLFlow UI**:  http://localhost:5000.
 This interface allows you to view all user-generated experiments, as well as the trained models and the scaler used during preprocessing.
-- **FastAPI** en http://localhost:8001/docs.
+- **FastAPI**:  http://localhost:8001/docs.
 This provides interactive API documentation where you can test all available endpoints
-- **Streamlit** en http://localhost:8501.
+- **Streamlit**: http://localhost:8501.
 This is an interactive dashboard where you can explore results, make predictions, and use various application features.

 ## Author
 Juan Marcos Requena Gutiérrez